 Before attempting to install or use the relay, it is imperative that all WARNINGS and CAU-TIONS in this manual are reviewed to help prevent personal injury, equipment damage, and/ or downtime.

 1.1.2 INSPECTION CHECKLIST

-- Open the relay packaging and inspect the unit for physical damage. - Check that the battery tab is intact on the power supply module (for additional details, see the Battery Tab section near the end of this chapter). - View the rear nameplate and verify that the correct model has been ordered.
+- · Open the relay packaging and inspect the unit for physical damage. - View the rear nameplate and verify that the correct model has been ordered.